heatherknoyes/ECommerceBackend/README.md

 ## Description

 The motivation for this project was to implement the backend of an E-Commerce system using the package Sequelize to be testable with an application like Postman or Insomnia.
 I utilized Express.js for my middleware and used Node as the package manager.

-The thing I'm most proud of for this project is not the functionality itself, but all of the tools that I learned along the way like Heroku/Insomnia/Javascript Debug within VSCode.
-I know those skills will be transferrable in the future.
-Potentially in the future I would like to integrate this site with a backend database so that each time it is generated a file on the computer does not grow.
+Potentially in the future I would like to make a user interface for this application rather than just a backend implementation.
 With the completion of this project I fulfilled the following user story and acceptance criteria.

 [Video of Functioning Application](https://drive.google.com/file/d/1JVjMq3okLjP7JDPnsIwYb503PJ9IhpSW/view)